Why Should You Learn Ukulele? Roadie’s Guide to all things Uke

 by Alec Plowman, May 14, 2019 .
 4 min read

-Should you start learning Ukulele?
+Should you Learn ukulele?
 The answer is a definitive yes!
 Ukuleles are soaring in popularity at the moment and with good reason.
 The growing presence of players like Jake Shimabukuro certainly helps, but it’s not just the virtuoso’s pushing the instrument to the forefront.

 Beginner Ukulele players are growing in numbers because the Ukulele is an incredibly accessible instrument.
 In today’s post, we’ll show the advantages of learning the Ukulele, as well as highlighting some of the best Ukulele brands for beginners and beyond!